Red Lentil Bread is a vegan and gluten-free recipe that's made with no flour, without eggs, and with no kneading required.

 This easy high-protein loaf is dairy-free, oil-free, and perfect if you are looking for a simple, wholesome, and delicious bread alternative.

-If you love more red lentil recipes, don't miss my red lentil tortillas and lentil pancakes.
+If you love more red lentil recipes, don't miss my red lentil tomato soup, red lentil tortillas, and lentil pancakes.

 Red lentil bread has such a unique texture - soft on the inside, with a hearty bite that makes each slice satisfying and filling.